php-kitchen/conventions/README.md

-# conventions
+# Conventions for all of the organization repositories

-Conventions for all of the organization repositories
+If you want to contribute to our organization, please read [contributing guide](CONTRIBUTING.md)